ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Experiment Method Supporting File**

-Any additional information pertaining to the *Experiment Method* can be provided here.
+Any additional information pertaining to the *Experiment Method* can be provided as *Experiment Method Supporting File*.

+#### **Experiment Method Supporting File metadata properties**
 The submitter is required to provide information about the file format, the *Experiment Method* this file supports, the file name, the *Dataset* associated with this file and whether this file is included as part of the submission.

 ### **Research Data File**